Charging into the Future:

 On 21st January 2021, Hyundai and SK Networks’ first electric vehicle charging station opened in Seoul.
 Housed in a converted gas station, ‘Hyundai EV Station Gangdong’ is a perfect symbol of the transition mobility is making from internal combustion to efficient, sustainable mobility.

-Much more than a place to power up, the 4000m2 space sits across six storeys and includes a driver center where drivers can book a Hyundai test drive, a large café space for visitors to enjoy, and an SK Magic experiential brand shop where visitors can try, rent and buy home appliances.
-The combining of a charging station with a café and lifestyle store converts waiting time into quality time.
+Much more than a place to power up, the 4000m2 space sits across six stories and includes a driver center where drivers can book a Hyundai test drive, a large café space for visitors to enjoy, and an SK Magic experiential brand shop where visitors can try, rent and buy home appliances.
+The combination of a charging station with a café and lifestyle store converts waiting time into quality time.